Skip to content

 Just-In-Time access helps to remove the risks associated with standing privileges.
 And, while only about one in ten companies use JIT access today, Gartner projects that 40 percent of privileged access will rely on JIT control of privileged elevation by 2022.
 The ultimate goal, according to Gartner, is to use a combination of JIT and other security solutions to help maintain security without sacrificing operational productivity.

-One of the biggest challenges facing IT teams is trying to manage JIT without an automated solution.
+One of the biggest challenges facing IT teams is trying to manage Just-In-Time access without an automated solution.
 Rather than creating JIT accounts to manage privileges, it’s more effective to ensure users and systems gain proper access when needed for a limited amount of time within a Privileged Access Management software solution.

 PAM solutions provide a “request access” feature to enable users to request access to privileged information for a specified time.
 Other features such as “checkout” automatically rotate credentials whenever a checkout time period ends.
 These features effectively apply the concept of Just-in-Time access in the context of a robust PAM solution.

-In more basic JIT implementations, PAM solutions limit the time frame a single user can have access to an account and rotate the credentials after the user checks in the account or the specified time expires.
-This ensures that the credentials are unknown to whoever just used them, and the risk of privilege abuse is significantly reduced.
 In more advanced JIT implementations, the PAM solution will rotate the passwords and move accounts in and out of privileged groups on-demand or create brand new accounts and delete them at the end of the checkout window.
 JIT protects privileged access even in the case where an attacker can compromise the password to the account.
 The account is rendered useless or is completely eliminated when applying the JIT methodology.

 Other forms of JIT include desktop capabilities such as process elevation through Privilege Elevation and Delegation Management (PEDM) tools.
 This allows end-users to install applications or perform basic troubleshooting tasks without being granted a full administrator account.
 The ability to escalate themselves to just the right level of access is provided on-demand and just in time.

-What is the best place to start implementing Just-in-Time access?
+How to start implementing Just-in-Time access

 As with any new cybersecurity paradigm shift, the best place to start is always identifying risks to your business.
 If your organization has already accomplished this, you are one step ahead on your path to implementing JIT.
 After all your accounts and areas of concern have been identified, you can apply JIT first to your most high-risk accounts or situations.
 This may include but not be limited to third-party contractor access, high-valued accounts (domain admins, sysadmins, etc.), and DevOps.